Luis A. Marrero, M.A., RODP, LLP

 Central to MPP Method, we all have and are inescapably subject to a set of operating principles, assumptions, values and guiding principles that influence decision making and behavior.
 The mind does not care whether you are or are not aware of those influencing forces.
 At the unconscious or unaware level, they still determine your behavior.
-MPP calls this content “meaning” – the meaning DNA that gives a meaning to your life and describes who you are; or the operating meaning that guides your choice making on-the-moment.
-And such meaning has meaningful and meaningless content; and such content has consequences.
+MPP calls this content “meaning” – the meaning DNA that gives a meaning to your life and describes who you are; or the operating meaning that guides your decision making in-the-moment.
+And such meaning can have meaningful and meaningless content; and such content has consequences.
 This applies to individuals, groups, organizations, and nation states.

 If men define situations as real, they are real in their consequence. ~ W.I.
 Thomas

 People act on the basis of meanings. ~ Roy F. Baumeister, Ph.D.

 Meaningful Purpose Psychology studies and describes the mind’s logoteleological ability to stay the course. ~ Luis A. Marrero